paf31/blog-source/posts/2015-12-18-PureScript-0.8.markdown

 ---
 title: Announcing PureScript 0.8
 author: Phil Freeman
-date: 2015/12/18
+date: 2016/01/31
 description:
 tags: Haskell
 ---

-This week, we created the first candidate for the 0.8 release of the PureScript compiler, after about six months of work.
+It has been a very long release cycle, but the 0.8 release of the PureScript compiler is now ready, after about six months of work.
 Since 0.7, the PureScript compiler and its tools have seen some rather interesting developments, and I'd like to write a little about each of them.

 ## Google Summer of Code